avilashsaha035/avilashsaha035/README.md

 ![Google AI](https://img.shields.io/badge/Google_AI-Gemini-4285F4?style=flat-square&logo=google&logoColor=white)

-👋Hi, I'm Avilash Saha – a passionate and results-driven Full-Stack Software Engineer with expertise in Laravel & Vue.js.
-Currently, I'm excelling as an Associate Software Engineer at a leading software company, where I design, develop, and optimize high-performance web applications.
-Alongside my core stack, I am actively expanding my skill set by learning `Node.js` and `Express.js` to strengthen my capabilities and stay aligned with modern technologies.
-Beside that, I am also finding better opportunities to expand my skills and experiences.
-I want up to date with new technologies and constantly seeking new challenges to improve my knowledge and skills.
+## 🚀 About Me

+- 💼 Associate Software Engineer with 2+ years of professional experience
+- 🧠 Strong expertise in **Laravel, Vue.js, and MySQL**
+- 🌱 Currently learning **Node.js and Express.js** to strengthen backend skills
+- 🐳 Exploring **Docker** for containerization and scalable deployments
+- 🤖 Using AI tools like **ChatGPT, Claude, Gemini,** e.t.c to boost productivity
+- 🎯 Goal: Become an advanced software engineer with strong system design skills

-Beyond coding I have a passion for photography and traveling.
+#### 📍 Beyond coding I have a passion for photography and traveling🚶‍♂️‍➡️📸
+---

 ### Where to find me